Alness: Transport

 The Inverness and Ross-shire Railway (I&RR), which was to be a line between Inverness and Invergordon, was authorised in 1860, and opened in stages.
 By the time that the last section, that between Dingwall and Invergordon, opened on 25 March 1863, the I&RR had amalgamated with the Inverness and Aberdeen Junction Railway (I&AJR), the authorisation being given on 30 June 1862.
 On this last stretch, one of the original stations was that at Alness.
 The I&AJR in turn amalgamated with other railways to form the Highland Railway in 1865, which became part of the London, Midland and Scottish Railway during the Grouping of 1923.
 The line then passed on to the Scottish Region of British Railways on nationalisation in 1948.
 The station at Alness was then closed by the British Transport Commission on 13 June 1960 and remained so for 13 years.

 The station reopened on 7 May 1973 and then when sectorisation was introduced by British Rail in the 1980s, was served by ScotRail until the privatisation of British Rail.

 Sport

+Cycling

+Cromarty Firth Cycling Club are based in the Alness area and take part in competitive and recreational cycling.
+The club organise a number of individual time trial events each year.

+Football

-Alness has one football team who compete in the Scottish pyramid system - Alness United F.C..
+Alness has one football team who compete in the Scottish pyramid system - Alness United F.C.
 They currently compete in the North Caledonian Football League, which they have won on four occasions.

 Alness United play their home games at Dalmore Park, previously on a grass pitch, but in 2022 they moved to a new artificial turf pitch with floodlights adjacent to Alness Academy.

-They were given the Scottish Football Association's prestigious Quality Mark Development Award in July 2011.
+They were given the Scottish Football Association's Quality Mark Development Award in July 2011.